 Following national trends, the state built a test-based accountability system in the 1990s, long before the federal NCLB required it.
-The state also passed a charter school law in 1995, which was expanded in 2003.
-The legislature also created the RSD in 2004, allowing the state to take control over individual schools that failed to meet state standards for four years.
+The state also passed a charter school law in 1995, which was expanded in 2003, and created the RSD in 2004, allowing the state to take control over individual schools that failed to meet state standards for four years.
 Prior to Hurricane Katrina, five New Orleans schools that fit these criteria were put under the authority of the RSD and converted to charter schools.
 These three policies-test-based accountability, charter schools, and the state RSD-all proved critical components in the post-Katrina reform effort.

 A group of people, which we refer to as the "reformers," had helped lead these prior actions by the Louisiana legislature and became key actors in the design and implementation of the state takeover.
 Many interviewees brought up this group with different levels of specificity, describing them as "a handful of private citizens that I would call very influential," "the people who really controlled stuff," "key political actors many of whom are not really in political life," "people with a lot of money and power," a "shadow government," and the people "actually pulling the puppet strings."
 Leslie Jacobs, a business and philanthropic leader in New Orleans with ties to both the local school board and the state government, was one of these reformers who viewed Katrina as an opportunity to push educational initiatives she had been working towards for years prior.
-She led the coalition of reformers, which included a mix of local, state, and national individuals from inside and outside of politics and education, who all viewed transforming education as an important aspect of the post-Katrina efforts.
+She led the coalition of reformers in the aftermath of Katrina, which included a mix of local, state, and national individuals from inside and outside of politics and education, who all viewed transforming education as an important aspect of the post-Katrina recovery efforts.

-Building on the legal framework from before the storm, this group of reformers worked with the Louisiana legislature to pass Act 35 in the aftermath of Katrina, which changed the criteria for RSD takeovers so that any schools performing below the state average in New Orleans were put under state control (Harris, 2020).
-Attendance zones were eliminated, union contracts had to be renegotiated, and all teachers were fired and had to reapply for their jobs.
-These teachers were labeled as 'not-qualified' or 'not meeting standard' which led to further distrust, especially among Black teachers, of the education reform efforts taking place within New Orleans public schools (Cook & Dixson, 2013; Dixson et al., 2015).
-In addition, the RSD gained control over the facilities for schools they took over and managed federal FEMA fundsto rebuild facilities that had been damaged by the storm Act 35 was not a complete state takeover of the district as the local district still governed the 13 New Orleans schools that performed above the state average at the time of the storm.
+Building on the legal framework from before the storm, these reformers worked with the Louisiana legislature to pass Act 35 in the aftermath of Katrina, which changed the criteria for RSD takeovers so that any schools performing below the state average in New Orleans were put under state control (Harris, 2020).
+Attendance zones were eliminated, the local district ended the union contract, and all teachers were fired and had to reapply for their jobs.
+These teachers were labeled as "not-qualified" or "not meeting standard" which led to further distrust, especially among Black teachers, of the education reform efforts taking place within New Orleans public schools (Cook & Dixson, 2013; Dixson et al., 2015).
+In addition, the RSD gained control over the facilities for schools they took over and managed federal FEMA funds to rebuild facilities that had been damaged by the storm.

+Act 35 was not a complete state takeover of the district as the local district still governed the 13 New Orleans schools that performed above the state average at the time of the storm.
 Many of these higher-performing schools that were not taken over by the RSD were academically selective schools that enrolled a higher percentage of white and middle-class students than schools across the rest of the city.
 The local school board, the OPSB, therefore remained intact, albeit with power over only a few schools.
 The local school board also pressured these schools to convert into charter schools to enable quick reopening of schools after the storm and to bring in additional financial resources.
-Working with the community, school leaders, and school parent and alumni organizations, the local district converted three-quarters of the schools under their control to charter schools by 2015.
-In addition, the local district let their contract with the teachers' union expire.
-By the 2014-2015 school year, all of the RSD schools had been converted to charters.
-In addition, the charter schools in New Orleans in the years leading up to reunification became increasingly under the purview of local CMOs, including Collegiate Academies and InspireNOLA, and one national CMO, KIPP.
-The number of single-site charter schools declined gradually over time as the RSD allowed more measurably successful CMOs to expand.
+By the 2014-2015 school year, all of the RSD schools and the majority of OPSB schools had been converted to charters.
 The power of teachers' unions remained minimal, as collective bargaining had to occur on a school-by-school basis in the all-charter system.